bakhrululum19/bakhrululum19.github.io/content/posts/about-mindful-miles/index.md

 featured_image: "/images/journe-through-the-sacred-highlands-of-north-toraja.jpg"
 ---

+It has started with my personal issues, having too crowded mind, I have alwayas felt that there are too many noises in my head.

+My personal goal to live more mindfully were more challenging due to issue with my screentime myself.
+Mindless scrolling made it more noises.

+In the same time, my love for travelling have led me to different places, that some encounters with people, places nad moments deserve a proper record, especialy for myself.

+It's not my goal for these words got dis

 I’m Bakhrul Ulum — a nomadic freelancer who travels with a backpack or a bicycle, from coastal paths to mountain trails, from city streets to quiet ferry decks.